“Although other animals may be different from us, this does not make them less than us”

 B.C. is a hotspot for wildlife and controversial management practices.
 One of the first meetings discussing compassionate conservation concepts, was held in 2007 at the University of British Columbia.
 The workshop on interdisciplinary approaches to managing human-wildlife interactions with international animal welfare researchers and conservationists led to the series of groundbreaking articles in the May 2010 issue of the journal Animal Welfare.

 In September 2010, the Born Free Foundation hosted the first Compassionate Conservation meeting in Oxford, England.
-Meetings were also held in London in 2012 and Vancouver in 2015.
-The 2017 Compassionate Conservation conference will be held in Sydney, Australia, co-hosted by the Centre for Compassionate Conservation at the University of Technology Sydney.
+Meetings were also held in London in 2012 and the BC SPCA and UBC hosted the 2015 conference in Vancouver.
+The 2017 Compassionate Conservation conference was held in Sydney, Australia, co-hosted by the Centre for Compassionate Conservation at the University of Technology Sydney.
+The UBC Applied Animal Biology program now offers an undergraduate course in Compassionate Conservation.